 OUR RESEARCH TEAM

-MARKO BODOR, Director of Research
+MARKO BODOR, MD, Director of Research

 Dr. Marko Bodor serves as Director of Medical Research for the Napa Medical Research Foundation, conducting and coordinating research and devoting his efforts to develop new and improved treatments for patients with neurological and orthopedic problems.
 Dr. Bodor is also Medical Director of the Wellness Center at the Queen of the Valley Medical Center in Napa, California.